Integrity and

 might not be understandable and might appear negative.

-you think might seem to not mean anything.
+that you think might seem to not mean anything.
+Nearly any idea can seem to

-persuasion.
+fiction and persuasion.

 You cannot talk in a careless or casual way